Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Problem Setup

 \subsubsection{Manager's Online Decision Making: Balancing Reservations and Walk-ins}

-Upon receiving a new reservation or walk-in request, the DM must immediately decide whether to accept it.
-For Day $k$'s capacity allocation, the DM determines which reservation requests made within the interval $[k - k_0, k]$ to accept in Stage I and which Type II customers to accept in Stage II within the interval $[k, k + 1)$.
-Suppose there are $\mathcal{C}$ units of capacity available each day.
-Once a unit is occupied by a customer, regardless of type, it cannot be reallocated on the same day.
+The DM makes immediate accept/reject decisions for each reservation or walk-in request.
+For Day $k$, this involves selecting which reservations from $[k - k_0, k]$ to accept in Stage I and which Type II customers from $[k, k + 1)$ to accept in Stage II.
+There are $\mathcal{C}$ units of capacity each day (e.g., $C = 100$ hotel rooms or clinic appointment slots).
+Once occupied, a unit cannot be reallocated on the same day.

-We assume that in Stage I, the DM can accept a reservation even if the accepted reservations is beyond the available capacity.
-If a Type I customer arrives to check in at time $u \in [k, k + 1)$ and no resources are available, the DM incurs an overbooking loss of $\loss^{(k)}$.
-Conversely, each occupied resource on Day $k$ generates a revenue of $r^{(k)}$.
-Therefore, an idle resource results in a revenue of $r^{(k)}$.
-As a result, the DM may accept a Type II customer even when there is positive probability of overbooking.
-The DM must strategically make admissions control for reservations in Stage I and walk-in customers in Stage II to balance risk of overbooking and capacity utilization.
-A streamlined overview of the entire control process is illustrated in Figure \ref{fig::timeline}.
+In Stage I, the DM may accept reservations beyond available capacity.
+When a Type I customer arrives at time $u \in [k, k + 1)$ but no resources are available, the DM incurs an overbooking loss of $\loss^{(k)}$.
+Each occupied resource on Day $k$ generates revenue $r^{(k)}$; idle resources forgo this revenue.
+The DM may accept Type II customers even when overbooking risk is positive.
+Admission control across both stages balances overbooking risk against capacity utilization.
+Figure~\ref{fig::overbooking_tradeoff} contrasts the two extremes: a conservative policy leaves rooms idle, forgoing revenue $r^{(k)}$, while an aggressive policy risks overbooking penalties $\loss^{(k)}$.

+\paragraph{Notation conventions.} Superscripts indicate customer type and day: $(j,k)$ denotes Type $j$ ($j=1$ for reservations, $j=2$ for walk-ins) on Day $k$.
+Subscripts indicate time or customer index.
+For example, $\lambda^{(1,k)}(t)$ is the arrival rate of Type I customers at time $t$ for Day $k$, and $B_t^{(k)}$ is the number of accepted reservations at time $t$ for Day $k$.
+Key notation is summarized below; Table \ref{tab:notation_board} provides a complete reference. $T$ denotes the horizon (days), $C$ is the capacity per day, $\lambda^{(1,k)}(t)$ and $\lambda^{(2,k)}(u)$ are arrival rates for Type I (reservations) and Type II (walk-ins) on Day $k$, $\nu$ is the confirmation timing offset, $\delta$ is the expected per-day occupancy fraction (turnover rate), $\loss^{(k)}$, $r^{(k)}$ are the overbooking loss and revenue on Day $k$, and $\iota = \log(CT)$ is a confidence parameter used in probabilistic bounds.
+Table \ref{tab:notation_board} provides a comprehensive summary.